Jump to content

 • Crafting:

 In summary crafting requires materials and time.
 The Character must have the Bill of Materials before they can attempt to build the item.
-When ready the player rolls a d20 for the appropriate craft skill check, (The item should provide which craft skill[s] is necessary) and if the craft check is passed the Character spends the allotted time (usual 5 days) building the item.
-During that time the Character will be Fatigued if they choose to go on an Adventure.
+When ready, the player rolls a d20 for the appropriate craft skill check (The item should provide which craft skill[s] are necessary), and if the craft check is passed, the Character spends the allotted time (usually 5 days) building the item.
+During that time, the Character will be Fatigued if they choose to go on an Adventure.
 If the craft check fails then the item is not made and 1/2 the materials and time are wasted.

 • Repairing:

-In summary repairing require materials and time.
+In summary, repairing requires materials and time.
 The Character must have the Bill of Materials before they can attempt to repair the item unless they have the Jerry Rigging feat.
-When ready the player rolls a d20 for the appropriate craft skill check which is based on the crafting skill, and if the craft check is passed the Character spends the allotted time (usually 1/2 or 1 full day) repairing the item.
+When ready, the player rolls a d20 for the appropriate craft skill check, which is based on the crafting skill, and if the craft check is passed, the Character spends the allotted time (usually 1/2 or 1 full day) repairing the item.
 If the Character spends a full day doing repairs, then that Character will be Fatigued if they choose to go on an Adventure that same day.
 The "Jerry Rigging" feat can adjust materials or time.
-If the crafting check failed then the materials and time are wasted.
+If the crafting check failed, then the materials and time are wasted.

 Rules are slightly different when dealing with structures.
-The items are usually things such as cars, houses, space ships etc...
-Basically any item in the Weapons, Armor, General Equipment is *NOT* a structure.
-Also anything that the Character can carry around with them on there person is not considered a structure.
+The items are usually things such as cars, houses, space ships, etc. Basically, any item in the Weapons, Armor, and General Equipment is *NOT* a structure.
+Also, anything the Character can carry on their person is not considered a structure.
 Characters can divide up the work of building a structure.
-If not specified a structure takes 150 days to make.
-A special facility is always required for making a structure item.
+If not specified, a structure takes 150 days to make.
+A special facility is always required for making a structural item.